Caipira dialect

+Caipira (Caipira pronunciation: [kajˈpiɹɐ] or [kajˈpiɹ]; [kajˈpiɾɐ]) is a dialect of the Portuguese language spoken in localities of Caipira influence, mainly in the interior of the state of São Paulo, in the eastern south of Mato Grosso do Sul, in the Triângulo and southern Minas Gerais, in the south of Goiás, in the far north, center and west of Paraná, as well as in other regions of the interior of the state.
+Its delimitation and characterization dates back to 1920, with Amadeu Amaral's work, O Dialecto Caipira.

 History

 The formation of the caipira dialect began with the arrival of the Portuguese in São Vicente in the sixteenth century.
 Ongoing research points to several influences, such as Galician-Portuguese, represented in some archaic aspects of the dialect, and the língua geral paulista, a Tupian Portuguese-like creole codified by the Jesuits.
 The westward colonial expansion by the Bandeirantes expedition spread the dialect throughout a dialectal and cultural continuum called Paulistania in the provinces of São Paulo, Mato Grosso (later, Mato Grosso do Sul and Rondônia), Goiás, Federal District, and Minas Gerais.